Skip to content

 Dr. Samuel Silver is an Assistant Professor in the Division of Nephrology at Queen’s University.
 He completed his clinical training in internal medicine and nephrology at the University of Toronto.
 He holds a MSc in quality improvement and patient safety and completed the Veteran Affairs Quality Scholars program at the University of California-San Francisco.
 Dr. Silver then trained as a research fellow at Stanford University, with a focus on health services research.

-Dr. Silver has received salary support through the Kidney Research Scientist Core Education and National Training (KRESCENT) program, as well as funding from CIHR, the Kidney Foundation of Canada, and Ontario Renal Network.
-The objective of his research program is to use administrative data and systematic reviews to inform the design of quality improvement interventions that may improve patient outcomes, with a focus on the delivery of care for patients with acute kidney injury.
+Dr. Silver received salary support through the Kidney Research Scientist Core Education and National Training (KRESCENT) program, as well as funding from CIHR, the Kidney Foundation of Canada, and Ontario Renal Network.
+His research program uses administrative data and systematic reviews to inform the design of quality improvement interventions that may improve patient outcomes, with a focus on the delivery of care for patients with acute kidney injury.